thiago-grabe/rag-example/README.md

 - Enhance the dataset generation pipeline.
 - Implement advanced ranking algorithms for retrieved results.
 - Integrate with external APIs for real-world datasets.

----

-Feel free to modify this as per your project repository structure!
-Let me know if you need further enhancements.